Nampallyvenkatbabu/Leetcode_Python/1741-find-total-time-spent-by-each-employee/README.md

 ## 💡 Intuition

-To find the total time spent by each employee every day:
+To determine the total time spent by each employee every day:

-- Calculate the duration of each office visit using `out_time - in_time`.
+- Compute the duration of every office visit using `out_time - in_time`.
-- Group the records by both `emp_id` and `event_day`.
+- Group records by both `emp_id` and `event_day`.
 - Sum all visit durations within each group.
-- Rename `event_day` to `day` to match the required output schema.
+- Rename `event_day` to `day` to match the expected output format.

 ---